rallias/ajp.xyz/_posts/2014-09-24-least-allowable-permissions-versus-most-allowable-restrictions-and-why-your-ass-got-lit-today.markdown

 So what should you do?
 Look into moving your SSH access to VPN.
 Do an update once in a blue moon.
 Do your homework, find new security layers, apply them properly.

-AKA: Do your damn job.
+TL;DR: Do your damn job.